Shyp/shyp-toolkit/README.md

+# Shyp Toolkit

+The Shyp toolkit serves as home to various scripts that multiple Shyp apps use throughout the deployment pipeline

-# Setup Node app with private git dependencies
+## Setup Node app with private git dependencies

 If your app uses any private git dependencies, heroku `npm install` will fail.
 To get around that, you would need to tap into heroku's build process so that right before `npm install` is called, you provide heroku with a private ssh key that it can use to access your repos.